 Manual therapy and exercise-based rehabilitation are often used together to reduce pain, restore movement, and build long-term resilience.
 Hands-on techniques can help settle symptoms, improve joint and soft-tissue mobility, and allow more comfortable movement, while exercise-based rehab focuses on restoring strength, control, and load tolerance.
 Used together, they support both short-term symptom relief and long-term recovery rather than relying on passive treatment alone.

-Manual Therapy & Exercise-Based Rehabilitation
+Manual Therapy & Exercise Rehabilitation - Sydney Physio

 Most running injuries are not caused by a single incident but by a mismatch between your body’s capacity and the demands of running.
 Injuries often develop when training volume, intensity, or terrain increases faster than tissues can tolerate.
 Running technique, stride mechanics, footwear, recovery habits, and individual resilience all influence injury risk.